-For businesses submitting a clause at any time within the 2015 calendar year, the cost of reviewing the clause and maintaining that clause on the Registry is \$500.
+For businesses submitting a clause, the cost of reviewing the clause and maintaining that clause on the Registry is \$500.
 A yearly Registry fee of \$500 will be charged to maintain each clause on the Registry for each calendar year thereafter.